The following Viewpoint has been submitted for the Topic above.

 Opponents of M4A argue that a government-run healthcare system could lead to inefficiencies, mismanagement, and lower quality of care, ultimately resulting in higher mortality rates.
 However, evidence from other countries with universal healthcare systems doesn't support this claim.
 Notably, these countries spend about half as much per capita on healthcare as the U.S. and get better health outcomes.

-The following Comments have been submitted for the above viewpoint.
+The following Comments have been submitted for the Viewpoint above.

 Placeholder image